qqqy/breaking-node-morning-exercise/README.md

 ## Objectives

-Making small changes to the server code, see how many different errors and bugs you can cause, and how many different ways you can cause errors.
-Keep track of the number and types of errors you can cause.
+Making small changes to the server code, see how many different errors and bugs you can cause, and how many different ways you can cause them.
+Keep track of the number and types of errors you cause.

 NOTES:

 - Return to clean server after every test.
 You can use `git reset --hard` to discard all your changes.
 - Do not change the postman tests.
 Only change the server code.
 - Count every error, but try to get as many different bugs and errors as possible.
 - Try to predict what's going to happen before you run a test.
-This will help you remember the different errors.
+For instance...
+ - Will you get a console error, a Postman error, or both?
+ - Which error status code will you get?
+ - Will the server crash?
-- You may often get a console error and a Postman error at the same time.
+- You may get a console error and a Postman error at the same time.
 Feel free to count both.
 - A bug is when you don't get an error, but the outcome is incorrect.
 A few are listed below.
 Feel free to find others!
 - Get creative, and have fun!

-Review the errors list below to get started.
+Try to cause as many of the errors below as possible.

 # ERRORS